-As in Benaglia et al. [3] and Levine et al. [29], it seems reasonable to weaken the conditionally i.i.d. assumption, assuming instead that only opposite clockface orientations lead to conditionally independent and identically distributed responses.
+As in Benaglia et al. [4] and Levine et al. [31], it seems reasonable to weaken the conditionally i.i.d. assumption, assuming instead that only opposite clock-face orientations lead to conditionally independent and identically distributed responses.
 Thus the eight coordinates may be organized into four blocks of two each, which is model (3.7) with B=4.
-According to the ordering of the clock-hour orientations, we thus define $\mathbf{b} = (4, 3, 2, 1, 3, 4, 1, 2)$.
-For instance, we see that $b_4 = b_7 = 1$, which means block 1 relates to coordinates 4 and 7, corresponding to clock orientations 1:00 and 7:00.
+According to the ordering of the clock-hour orientations, we thus define $\mathbf{b}=(4,3,2,1,3,4,1,2)$ .
+For instance, we see that $b_4=b_7=1$ , which means block 1 relates to coordinates 4 and 7, corresponding to clock orientations 1:00 and 7:00.
+An alternative to this particular pairing of clock-hour orientiations is to consider each of the eight orientations as distinct.
+As we show in Appendix B, treating the dataset in this way provides evidence that the pairing approach is reasonable; thus, we proceed with the four-block assumption.

-We first consider here the 3-component model as studied in Levine et al. [29] to compare the MSL with fixed bandwidth against the adaptive strategy.
-Figure 2 gives the solution returned by the MSL algorithm with a fixed bandwidth preset to h = 4, as in Benaglia et al. [3] and Levine et al. [29].
+We first consider here the 3-component model as studied in Levine et al. [31] to compare the MSL with fixed bandwidth against the adaptive strategy.
+Figure 2 gives the solution returned by the MSL algorithm with a fixed bandwidth preset to h = 4, as in Benaglia et al. [4] and Levine et al. [31].
 This value has been chosen by trial an error by these authors, instead of allowing the algorithm compute a fixed bandwidth value using Silverman's rule as in (3.13).
 However, using that rule would result in a fixed bandwidth value of h = 1.47, and correspondingly more jagged component densities, but qualitatively the same overall solution.
 The interpretation of this solution is that component 2 (green) represents the 46.5% of the subjects who know how to do the task-the "competent group"-whereas component 3 (blue) represents the 6.4% of the subjects who always draw the line parallel to the vessel bottom.
-The first component (red, with 47%) is perhaps the most interesting: These subjects in the "slightly confused group" appear to perform the task nearly correctly for the more vertically oriented vessels (1, 5, 7, and 11 o'clock) but tend to allow the water level to slant somewhat with the vessel itself when the vessel is tipped to a more horizontal orientation.
+The first component (red, with 47%) is perhaps the most interesting: These subjects in the "slightly confused group" appear to perform the task nearly correctly for the more vertically oriented vessels (1, 5, 7, and 11 o'clock) but tend to allow the water level to slant somewhat with the vessel itself when the vessel is tipped to a more horizontal